tag1consulting/tag1bot/README.md

 The convert features require that you set up an account on https://www.xe.com/xecurrencydata/ and configure the `XE_ACCOUNT_ID` and `XE_API_KEY` environment variables when starting the bot.

+## ChatGPT

+The bot recognizes any message starting with "chatgpt" as a message to send to the ChatGPT API.
+For example, "chatgpt why is the rust programming language so popular?".

+The chatgpt feature requires that you have an OpenAI ChatGPT API key and configure the `CHATGPT_API_KEY` environment variable when starting the bot.

 # How To Use

 First, register a new bot in your workspace by clicking `Create New App` at https://api.slack.com/apps.
 Create from scratch.
 You can name your bot whatever you want, `Tag1bot`, `Sea Cow`, `Druplicon`, whatever you prefer!